emilzeta/DataVis_Final_Project/Updates.md

 April 6 end of class:

 I added an extra tab that will contain my SYE which is some statistics regarding empty net attempts.
 I read in all the data necessary and created an interactive graph.
 I will need to make it look less messy by creating some sort of interactive data set.
 It's also worth saying that I changed my main app to the r script file named "test.R".
 It was just easier to work in a r script file.

+April 11:

+I added a 2 graphs to the new "empty net" page that I created last class.
+I'm currently working on creating some custom variables to filter the interactive graph I created before so that it will be easier to spot patterns.